Flyers clinch top seed in East with 4-1 win over Lightning - WHIZ News

 Hedman, a Norris Trophy finalist this year, went down as he spun around to skate backward at the Tampa Bay blue line with Pitlick driving up the right wing.
 Hedman then got up slowly and broke his stick while heading down the tunnel to the locker room.

+“You hate to see any of your teammates have to leave a game.
+Obviously, we know the significance and the role that Heddy plays on our team,” Lightning defenseman Ryan McDonagh said.
+“It was tough to see but we’ve got to roll with what happens.”

-Tampa Bay will enter the first round of the playoffs as the East’s second seed, and is already without captain Steven Stamkos, who has been out since sustaining a lower body injury before the start of training camp last month.
+Tampa Bay will enter the first round of the playoffs as the East’s second seed.

 The Lightning will face the winner of the best-of-five preliminary round series between eighth-seeded Toronto and ninth-seeded Columbus, which will be determined in Game 5 on Sunday.
 The Lightning were swept by the Blue Jackets in a first-round meeting last year, and after Tampa Bay won the Presidents’ Trophy.
 The Lighting and Maple Leafs have never met in the playoffs.